zkemail/zk-email-verify/README.md

 Just RSA + SHA (without masking or regex proofs) for arbitrary message length <= 512 bytes is 402802 constraints, and the zkey took 42 minutes to generate on an intel mac.
 RSA + SHA + Regex + Masking with up to 1024 byte message lengths is 1,392,219 constraints, and the chunked zkey took 9 + 15 + 15 + 2 minutes to generate on a machine with 32 cores.
-The full email circuit above with the 7-byte packing into signals is 1,408,571 constraints, with 163 public signals, and the verifier script fits in the 24kb contract limit.
+The full email header circuit above with the 7-byte packing into signals is 1,408,571 constraints, with 163 public signals, and the verifier script fits in the 24kb contract limit.
+The full email header and body check circuit, with 7-byte packing and final public output compression, is **3,115,057 constraints**, with 21 public signals.
+Proof generation time on 16 CPUs took 97 seconds.
+Zkey 0 took 17 minutes.
+Zkey 1 took ??.
+Zkey 2 took 5 minutes. r1cs + wasm generation took 5 minutes.
+Witness generation took 16 seconds. cpp witness gen file generation (from script 6) took 210 minutes.

 ### Scrubbing Sensitive Files